Food veggies on display at a night market in Khon Kaen, Isaan, Thailand

 Food Consumption Control

-This looks easy on paper; but to constantly execute this lifestyle endeavor takes discipline and prioritization.
+It looks easy on paper; but to constantly execute this lifestyle endeavor takes discipline and prioritization.
 When eating or overeating the wrong foods, it can affect mood, sleep and well-being.
-And worse, eating poorly can drop the immune system and make me more vulnerable to who knows what.
+And worse, eating poorly can drop the immune system and make us more vulnerable to who knows what.

 Food A nutritious and delicious smoothie bowl with seeds from Hestia on Calle 20 in Santa Marta.

 The easiest way to stick to eating healthily is to restrict what is bought at the store.
-Purchasing things like soda or fizzy drinks, and processed boxed cakes can set a person or family up for gastronomic disaster; thus, set a rule:
+Purchasing things like soda (fizzy drinks), and processed boxed cakes can set a person or family up for gastronomic disaster.
+So set a rule:

 No junk-food items are allowed in the cart.

-Follow that rule in the store and food-intake integrity ought to be greatly enhanced.
+Follow that rule in the store and food-intake integrity is greatly enhanced.

 If you’re on the road or living in a new place, eating well is typically more challenging.

-That will be an easy fast.
-I would have set the eating time till noon tomorrow but I have a yoga class from 6 until 7.30 am.
-The second half of that event can be intense, and will trigger hunger.
-The key will be to drink a good amount of water while realizing that an 18-hour fast is easy.
-Ask anyone who’s done it and they’ll probably agree.
+It will be an easy time of food restriction.
+I would have set the eating time till noon tomorrow but I have a yoga class from 6 until 7.30 a.m.
+The second half of that event can be intense, and will probably trigger hunger.
+The key will be to drink plenty of water while realizing that an 18-hour fast is mental, all willpower.

-My fascination with street food, especially when I’m new in a place, hasn’t helped eating optimization.
-Although with México’s eminent cuisine culture, it was possible to find vegan, taco-like concoctions wrapped in fresh, pure-bean tortillas.
+My fascination with street food in a new place, hasn’t helped eating optimization.
+Although with México’s eminent cuisine culture, it was possible to find vegan, taco-like concoctions all over.

-Phenomenal eating opportunities line many of Mexico City’s food-strewn streets, yet it still has its share of unhealthy eating matter in the form of carbs and cheese.
-And this super-mega city in the mountains is not immune to the the world’s ubiquitous sugar dilemma.
+Phenomenal eating opportunities line many of Mexico City’s food-strewn streets, yet it still has its share of unhealthy carbohydrates and cheese.
+In addition, this mega city in the mountains is not immune to the the world’s ubiquitous sugar dilemma.

-The word for diabetes in Arabic is sukary which means: the sugar disease.
+The word for diabetes in Arabic is sukary (the sugar disease).

 Soy vegano/vegetariano.

 The establishment will usually oblige because they want your business.
-And in areas frequented by Europeans and North Americans, they are completely used to this and probably offer it on the menu.
+And in areas frequented by Europeans and North Americans, they’re used to this and probably offer vegan option(s) on the menu.

 FOOD FACT: Excellent soup can be found all over Colombia.